meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

 ## Sorting

-By default, MeiliSearch focuses on ordering results according to their relevancy.
-You can alter this sorting behavior so users can decide at search time what type of results they want to see first.
+By default, MeiliSearch orders results according to their relevancy.
+You can alter this sorting behavior as part of the search request, allowing users to decide which type of results they want to see first.

-You can use any of the document fields as long as they contain numbers, strings, arrays of numeric values, or arrays of string values by adding them to `sortableAttributes`.
+You can use any of the document fields as long as they contain numbers, strings, arrays of numbers, or arrays of strings by adding them to `sortableAttributes`.
 Let's sort the meteors in the previous example based on mass.

 <CodeSamples id= "getting_started_sorting_md" />